 Start your unlimited journey today.

-- Forensic Consultancy
+- Forensic scientist

 As a Forensic Scientist you'll provide impartial scientific evidence for use in courts of law to support the prosecution or defence in criminal and civil investigations.
 You'll be primarily concerned with searching for and examining contact trace material associated with crimes.